 Adoption can enlarge an existing family or create a brand-new one.
 The adoption process itself, however, can be plagued with legal obstacles and hurdles that can cause stress and anxiety for prospective parents.
 While adoption was once only an option for married couples, state laws have changed in recent years to reflect the societal changes regarding what constitutes a “family.”
-For example, if you are an unmarried couple you can adopt a child in Massachusetts.
+For example, unmarried couples could adopt a child in Massachusetts.

 Who Can Adopt a Child in Massachusetts?

 In the Commonwealth of Massachusetts, a prospective adoptive parent must be at least 18 years of age (unless adopting the child of a spouse) and the child and/or adoptive parent must be a resident of Massachusetts.
 You do not have to be married to adopt a child; however, if you are married, your spouse must be part of the adoption process except in rare cases where the court excuses your spouse from the adoption.
 This means that single people, unmarried couples, and same-sex spouses/partners are all eligible to adopt a child in Massachusetts.